archiewood/hpi_viz/pages/index.md

 ---
-title: Vizualize Data from APIs with Evidence
+title: US House Price Index 1991-2024
+description: Displayed are indexed, non-seasonal adjusted house prices for the US and each state.
 ---

+# Vizualize Data from APIs

 The data from this page is fetched from the [FHFA House Price Index](https://www.fhfa.gov/hpi/download/monthly/hpi_master.json) using the Evidence [JavaScript data source](https://docs.evidence.dev/core-concepts/data-sources/#javascript).